FuzzingLabs/sol-azy/docs/src/reverse/disassembly.md

 ## Example

-Here’s a disassembly snippet produced by Sol-azy:
+Here’s a disassembly snippet produced by sol-azy:

 ```
 entrypoint: